dsloyer/ez-kubeadm/README.md

 environment, with a single command.
 Also, to supports several clusters, and easy switching between them.

-Why use this project and not another?
-Because the steps are clear and uncomplicated (for me)-- maybe you will find it easy for you, as well.
+Why use this project?
+Because the steps are clear and simple, removing, as far as possible, all guesswork and risk.
 My interest, beyond taking it as a modest "Infrastructure as Code" personal challenge, was to:
-* Avoid a sometimes complex, often confusing, process of deployment via other solutions.
+* Avoid a sometimes fragmented, often confusing, process of deployment via other solutions.
 * Applying a "canonical" Kubernetes deployment solution, kubeadm, whose steps can be easily seen to be consistent with the steps appearing in kubernetes.io for kubeadm (actually copied/pasted from there, whenever possible).